Skip to content

 #2.
 Identify Key Vendors

-Before drafting your vendor management policy, it’s important to identify the vendors that are critical to your operations.
+Before drafting a vendor risk assessment framework, it’s important to identify the vendors that are critical to your operations.
 Not all vendors require the same level of attention, so classifying them based on their importance can help you prioritize resources.
-Key vendors typically fall into one of the following categories:

 • Strategic Vendors: These are long-term partners essential to business strategy (e.g., software providers or suppliers of raw materials).